aklom/wp3/README.md

 :bar_chart: <b> Visualization Tool </b>

-The results of the analysis will be displayed in the form of trend diagrams which indecate diﬀerent levels of popularity and polarity.
+The results of the analysis will be displayed in the form of trend diagrams which indicate diﬀerent levels of popularity and polarity.

-This Design&Development Project was conducted as part of the coursework for the 2nd year at the National School of Computer Science - :tn: